lib-static/lib-static.github.io/docs/lib-static-website.md

 # Lib-Static website docs

+You can contribute by creating or editing content on the site.
+These notes provide the guidelines for how the markdown stubs are transformed into pages on the website.

 ## Content Collections

 Most content on the site is generated from Markdown stubs in [Jekyll collections](https://jekyllrb.com/docs/collections/).